nithyagundamaraju1/nithyagundamaraju1/README.md

   <tr>
     <td>
 <h4><u>About Me: </u></h4>
-<p align="justify">Pursuing my Masters in DataScience 🎓, I am an aspiring software developer with robust problem-solving skills and excellent analytical skills .
-As an individual, I am an organised and focused person.
-On a personal front, I enjoy cooking 🍳, reading books 📖 or undertaking some Do-it-Yourself projects 🖌️ .As an avid reader, my communication skils are pretty good🤓.
-On whole, I am a creative and a resourceful person with a great passion towards coding and data.</p>
+<p align="justify">Pursuing my Masters in DataScience🎓, I am an aspiring software developer with robust problem-solving skills and excellent analytical skills.As an individual, I am an organised and focused person.
+On a personal front, I enjoy cooking 🍳, reading books📖 or undertaking some Do-it-Yourself projects🖌️.As an avid reader, my communication skils are pretty good🤓.On whole, I am a creative and a resourceful person with a great passion towards coding and data.</p>

  </td>
     <th>